Panksi/capacitor-udp/README.md

 # capacitor-udp

-UDP Plugin for CapacitorJS based on the UDP Plugin of https://github.com/unitree-czk/capacitor-udp which is no longer maintained.
-So a new repo to push the plugin to be suitable for CapacitorJS 3+.
+NOT WORKING PROTOTYPE!
+UDP Plugin for CapacitorJS inspired by the UDP Plugin of https://github.com/unitree-czk/capacitor-udp.
+General Idea behind this repo is to implement this plugin in such a way that it can be imported to Capacitor V3s.+ since Plugins import method is depricated.
 ## Install

 ```bash